What is allergic conjunctivitis?

-- Sometimes skin around the eyes is red and scaly.
+Sometimes the skin around the eyes is red and scaly.

 How is it diagnosed?

-They may send you to a doctor who will test you for reactions to specific allergens if you have a severe case of conjunctivitis that does not respond to the usual treatment.
+Your provider may test you for reactions to specific allergens if you have a severe case of conjunctivitis that does not respond to the usual treatment.